akamming/Domoticz_VolvoRecharge_Plugin/README.md

 And then there are several energy devices.
 Since the API does not allow reading the used or charged energy, these are just estimations: If the battery percentage rises or drops, the plugin assumes charging or using and so updates the kwh devices accordingly. homecharging is assumed if the battery percentage is rising and the location is within 25 meters from home.

 ## Instructions

+### To install:
-- go to the plugin
+- go to the plugin directory
+- give the command git clone https://github.com/akamming/Domoticz_VolvoRecharge_Plugin
+- restart domoticz
 - (if you don't have a volco on call account) Create a Volvo on Call Username/password, which is linked to your vehicle. (basically: install the follow on call app on your handset and follow instructions)
 - Enter the username/password in the plugin config.
 - follow instructions on https://developer.volvocars.com/apis/docs/getting-started/ to register an app and copy/past the primary app key in the plugin config